gargsaar/singlepage_website_ni/_posts/2020-05-07-dear-github-and-jekyll-thank-you.markdown

 If you search, you can find God.
 Searching for 'how to host a website for free' was far too easy and it was because you all exist.
 So, thank you!

 Thank you for [Github Pages](https://pages.github.com/) which allows us to host websites using a custom domain for free.
 [Jekyll](https://jekyllrb.com/), you are awesome!
-Your markdown file based template based on Ruby framework is not only lightweight, but also database independent that makes it super easy to configure and manage static sites.
+The markdown file based themes that you provide are not only lightweight, but also database independent that makes it super easy to configure and manage static sites.
 And last but not the least, [Netlify](https://www.netlifycms.org/), without you, content management on Github would have been a nightmare.
 Your Open Source Content Management System, with an easy-to-use user interface, is simply the best.

 Setting up my blog, [iStandpoint](https://sarthakgarg.com/), was an easy 3 step process: **Create**, **Upload**, and **Deploy**

 **CREATE** A REPOSITORY IN GITHUB

 The excellent documentation on the [Github Help](https://help.github.com/en/github/working-with-github-pages/creating-a-github-pages-site) helped me well in getting started.
-I created the [iStandpoint](https://github.com/gargsaar/iStandpoint) repository in Github, which now host [my](https://sarthakgarg.com/) blog, and made the repository public so that I can host my site on Github for free.
+I created the [iStandpoint](https://github.com/gargsaar/iStandpoint) repository in Github, which now host [my](https://sarthakgarg.com/) blog, and made the repository public, so that I can host my site on Github for free.

 For using a custom domain, I had the option to configure the custom domain in Github or Netlify, I chose the [later](https://docs.netlify.com/domains-https/custom-domains/configure-external-dns/).
 So left the **Custom domain** in Github settings blank.